RumorsHackerSchool/zwerd.com/ZWERDv4/_posts/2017-11-24-TCP-connection.md

-### Basic TCP Functionality and basic flags like SYN/ACK/FIN.
+### Basic TCP Functionality and basic flags like SYN ACK FIN

 The functionality of the TCP working with two main important thing:
   - Approved every revived TCP segment, in that way the other side that get the approvement know that what he sent successfully arrived to the other side.